Woman reveals she met her partner after his photos were stolen by a catfish

 “So together we actually make each other better,” she said.
 “He’s more adventurous.
 If I didn’t have a family so young, I think I would always tell him he’s like my male spirit part because he’s like the mirror of me only, and a male version.”

-Regarding the Instagram profile that stole his photos, Alessandro expressed how devastating it is that women are being scammed by someone who is pretending to be him.
+Regarding the Instagram profile that stole his photos, Cinquini expressed how devastating it is that women are being scammed by someone who is pretending to be him.

 “It breaks my heart to see that women are sending scammers who they think are me thousands and thousands of dollars and sometimes I feel powerless,” he said.
 “A woman said she paid me $3,000 and then she went into debt.
 I was like ‘we need to join together and teach people.’”